ItsY8S/capstone/docs/readme.md

 ### Deployment Workflow

-I will be creating new issues for features labeled as 'enhancements'.
+I will be creating new issues for features labeled as 'features'.
 As I complete the features, I will mark them as completed.
 At the end of the week, I create a pull request.
 I'll be using [GitHub Pages](https://pages.github.com/) to host my application.
 I will use the command `npm run deploy`.

 ### Web Host